Sky and Space Global: Satellites

-Sky and Space Global satellites conform to the CubeSat standard (3U per satellite) and are built at an estimated cost of around $500,000 per unit which does not include launch costs in the range of $200,000 to $250,000 per satellite.
-The satellites are placed in low Earth orbit at an altitude of 500–800 km.
-The satellites will have a design life of five to seven years.
-After four years the intention is to drop them back to Earth to dispose of them.
-Sky and Space Global intends to replace 25 percent of the constellation each year, replacing 50 satellites with new versions.
-Satellites will come with a propulsion system that is non-toxic and non-hazardous in terms of explosiveness.
+Sky and Space Global satellites conformed to the CubeSat standard (3U per satellite) and were built at an estimated cost of around $500,000 per unit which did not include launch costs in the range of $200,000 to $250,000 per satellite.
+The satellites were placed in low Earth orbit at an altitude of 500–800 km.
+The satellites had a design life of five to seven years.
+After four years the intention was to drop them back to Earth to dispose of them.
+Sky and Space Global intended to replace 25 percent of the constellation each year, replacing 50 satellites with new versions.
+Satellites would come with a propulsion system that was non-toxic and non-hazardous in terms of explosiveness.

-The first three demonstration satellites called Blue, Green and Red Diamond, or together referred to as the "Three Diamonds", were built by GomSpace and will be launched by the ISRO's PSLV-XL.
-They will immediately provide commercial services to Sat-Space Africa and BeepTool LLC.
+The first three demonstration satellites called Blue, Green and Red Diamond, or together referred to as the "Three Diamonds", were built by GomSpace and were launched by the ISRO's PSLV-XL.
+They immediately provided commercial services to Sat-Space Africa and BeepTool LLC.

-The initial constellation of 200 satellites will be built by GomSpace as well and launched into five orbital planes, one in equatorial and four in inclined near-equatorial orbits.
-Service coverage will span from 15 degrees south latitude to 15 degrees north of the equator.
-Virgin Galactic has the contract to launch subsequent satellites.
-The company plans to provide communications services to Virgin Galactic's Cosmic Girl which will act as launch platform for smallsat orbital launch vehicle LauncherOne.
+The initial constellation of 200 satellites was to be built by GomSpace as well and launched into five orbital planes, one in equatorial and four in inclined near-equatorial orbits.
+Service coverage spanned from 15 degrees south latitude to 15 degrees north of the equator.
+Virgin Galactic had the contract to launch subsequent satellites.
+The company planned to provide communications services to Virgin Galactic's Cosmic Girl which was to act as launch platform for smallsat orbital launch vehicle LauncherOne.

 As of December 2019, the company lowered the number of satellites planned to be launched due to funding issues, planning to launch only 8 satellites by the end of 2020.